Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/example-sequence-problem.rst

       // This program shows how local and global variables work

 5. **Debug**

 It is hard to show the debugging step, since I ensured that the program above worked correctly before I pasted it into the page.
 When programmers write code it is extremely unlikely that it will work right away the first time.
 This is why the development environment has tools to help the programmer fix simple mistakes.
 The two main kinds of mistakes are syntax errors and logical errors.

 In modern languages high level languages and IDEs, syntax errors are usually easy to see and fix.
 A syntax error is a piece of code that the compiler or interpreter does not understand.
 It would be like speaking to you and one of the sentences did not make any sense to you.
 A modern IDE will nicely place a squiggly line under the code (or some other way of showing you) it does not understand, so that you can fix the problem.
 A logical error is a lot harder to find.
 This is a problem with the way you solved the problem.
 The code will still compile or be interpreted and run but the program will give you the wrong answer (or maybe just the wrong answer some times!).
 There is not easy way to solve these problems than to step though your code one line at a time.

-6. Document the code
+6. **Document the code**

 This is hopefully not done just at the end of your programming but as you write your code.
 All the same it is good practice to go over you code at the end to ensure that someone else looking at it will understand what is going on.
-In the above example you can see that there is a comment at the start of the program and in the Sub as well.
+In the above example you can see that there is a comment at the start of the program and in the function as well.
 Also I have used a naming convention that is hopefully easy to understand what the variables are holding.
-In addition, the values of the taxes are places as constants, since they only change very infrequently.
-Below is the top part of the VB solution showing the comment section at the beginning of the program, so everyone will know who made it, when, and why.
+In addition, the value of the HST is places in a constants, since they only change very infrequently.

 The above six steps are an example of how you should go about solving a compute based problem.
 Ensure when you are given a problem, you do not make the mistake that most people do and go directly to the computer and start coding.
 If you have not first been able to break the problem down into smaller pieces and solve the problem on paper, going to the computer and starting to code will not help you.
 You will just end up going in circles, wasting time, creating bad code and getting nowhere.
 Programming is just problem solving on a computer but you have to have solved the problem before you actually get to the computer to help you get the answer.